primejudas/my-sketchpad/README.md

 # my-sketchpad

+something between sketchpad and etch-a-sketch this is a simply modified pixel sketch-pad for drawing different objects and shapes
 ![Demo img one](demo/img1.png)
 ![Demo img two](demo/img2.png)
-something between sketchpad and etch-a-sketch this is a simply modified pixel sketch-pad for drawing diffrent objects and shapes

 ## built with